Cognigrape® (Vitis vinifera Grape Extract)

 Elderly subjects, cocoa flavanol consumption study — provides comparative context for grape polyphenol effects.

 Confirmed cocoa flavanol consumption improves cognitive function, blood pressure control, and metabolic profile in elderly subjects.
-Provides COMPARATIVE EVIDENCE for polyphenol-cognition mechanism establishing broader evidence base.
-Cognigrape® (grape polyphenols) operates through similar mechanism as cocoa flavanols — both established by RCT evidence.
+Provides comparative evidence for polyphenol-cognition mechanism establishing broader evidence base.
+Cognigrape® (grape polyphenols) operates through similar mechanism as cocoa flavanols — both established by clinical trial evidence.

 Side effects and drug interactions